lippirk/duotrigordle/docs/Inputting_Stats.md

 To add past games to be recorded in the statistics:

 1. Press "Add"
-1. Enter the Daily Duotrigordle # for the game you'd like to record
+1. Enter the Duotriparole # for the game you'd like to record
 1. Enter the number of guesses it took you to complete the game, or enter "X" if you failed to complete it in under 37 guesses
 1. Enter the number of seconds it took you to complete the game (e.g. if you completed a game in 1:23.45, you should enter 83.45 into the box)
 1. Repeat steps 2-4 until you've entered all your games